 - Peppermint Sugar Cookies

 - Cherry Almond Shortbread

 - Red Velvet Sugar Cookies

-I think refrigerator cookies are some of the best Christmas cookie recipes because you can make up several and keep them in the refrigerator or freezer until it’s time to slice and bake!
+I think refrigerator cookies are some of my favorites because you can make up several kinds and keep them in the refrigerator or freezer until it's time to slice and bake!

 - Cranberry Orange Shortbread

 - Christmas Swirls

 - One Dough Five Kinds (shown in image above)

 - Pill Bottle Cookies